elm-land/elm-land/docs/guide/rest-apis.md

 DELAY=1000 npm start
 ```

-Now the PokeAPI will be available at `http://localhost:5000/api`.
-In this guide, we'll be making requests to that URL (instead of `https://pokeapi.co/api`), so we don't get in any trouble!
+Now the PokeAPI will be available at `http://localhost:5000/api/v2`.
+In this guide, we'll be making requests to that URL (instead of `https://pokeapi.co/api/v2`), so we don't get in any trouble!

 We are also setting an intentional `DELAY` of 1000ms on each request, to make it easier to see our "Loading..." states later.

-## Making API requests
+## Storing API data

 Now we are ready to make some API requests from our Elm application!
-The goal for our homepage is to list the names of the first 150 pokemon using this API endpoint:
+The goal for our homepage is to show a grid with the first 150 pokemon using this API endpoint:

 ```txt
 GET http://localhost:5000/api/v2/pokemon?limit=150
 ```

-Rather than using `Http.get` function directly, we'll be making our own `Api.elm` module to keep track of the three states that our data might be in:
+We'll be making our own `Api.elm` module to keep track of the three states that our data might be in:

 - __Loading__ - The page is making a request to the PokeAPI server
 - __Success__ - We got the data back, and we are ready to show it on the page